Vinicius Jr says racism is 'normal' in LaLiga after crowd chants during Real Madrid's league match in Valencia

 "It's the entire stadium that is insulting a player with racist chants and the match has to stop.
 I would say the same if we were winning 3-0, there is no other way."

+"It is time to stop talking and act forcefully.
+Racism cannot have a place in football or in society.
+NO TO RACISM ANYWHERE."

-Responding to the statements made by Real Madrid coach Carlo Ancelotti after the game between the two sides, Valencia Corporate Director and Spokesperson, Javier Solís, said: "In light of the unfortunate and completely incorrect statements by Mr Ancelotti, in which he branded all of the fans at Mestalla as racist, the club cannot tolerate this.
+Responding to the statements made by Ancelotti after the game, Valencia corporate director and spokesperson Javier Solis said: "In light of the unfortunate and completely incorrect statements by Mr Ancelotti, in which he branded all of the fans at Mestalla as racist, the club cannot tolerate this.

 "We understand that when Ancelotti realises the mistake he has made and the very serious statements he has made, he should apologise, in the same way that both the coach and I condemn any racist insult.
 In the same way, when he realises the mistake he has made, he should apologise."